Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this paper, we proposed and studied the problem of perfect matching under vertex-color constraints (PM-VC).
-We prove that PM-VC with symmetric vertex-color constraint is in RNC and expressible in extended MSO.
-On planar and bounded-treewidth graphs, PM-VC-Sym is in P. We also give negative theoretical results on PM-VC with decision diagram constraint.
-The problem is inspired from quantum computing and our results shed light on understanding the complexity of testing quantum states of large quantum optical circuits.
+In this paper, we proposed and studied the problem of perfect matching under vertex-color constraints (EXISTS-PMVC), with motivation in quantum experiment design.
+We reveal that the complexity of EXISTS-PMVC heavily relies on the representation of the constraints.
+We first prove that if the constraints are allowed to be expressed in decision diagrams, the problem is NP-hard by a graph-gadget technique.
+Then we connect EXISTS-PMVC with symmetric vertex-color constraints with a well-known combinatorial problem, exact perfect matching (XPM) by showing those two problems can be polynomially reduced to one another.
+We give algorithms for EXISTS-PMVC-Sym that natively handle bi-colored graphs.
+Our results shed light on understanding the complexity of testing quantum states of large quantum optical circuits.

 Our work leaves interesting open questions and future directions.
-For example, is PM-VC-Sym as hard as XPM?
-On which other special graphs can PM-VC be solved efficiently?
+For example, on what special classes of graphs can EXISTS-PMVC be solved efficiently?
 Are there more interesting types of vertex-color constraints?
-Motivated by leveraging classical algorithms in the development of quantum computing, we plan to design scalable algorithms for PM-VC and matching partition functions \cite{barvinok2011computing}.
+Motivated by leveraging classical algorithms in the development of quantum computing, we plan to implement scalable algorithms for EXISTS-PMVC and matching partition functions \cite{barvinok2011computing}.
 Besides PM, we also expect to tackle other quantum-inspired classical problems by combinatorial and logical approaches.